LaurynasGHub/price_it/README.md

 • Make result cards for each shop search.
 In results window there should be a stack of resultCard for each shop.
 They should be vertical.

+• Show loader when searching when the previous search results are displayed.

 ## Future planed updates:

 Future plans on expanding this project further and adding more functions: